Coffee Ice Cream with Rosemary Shortbread

 For those of you who follow me on Twitter, you know that I’m a dedicated coffee drinker.
 I was very loyal to illy for a time, while Costco carried it, but now my heart belongs to LavAzza.
 Many of you recommended it to me, but honestly I never tried it until I went to my friend’s bakery.
 At the Salty Tart Michelle creates pastries that inspired Andrew Zimmern to say it is the “best bakery in the World!”
 The coffee she serves is LavAzza.
 The coffee is excellent, worthy of her treats and good enough to make me switch from illy!

 So when I wanted to make coffee ice cream I used Lavazza beans and a recipe from David Lebovitz, which I found in a recent copy of Fine Cooking magazine.
 The coffee flavor is so deep and intense that it almost has a bittersweet chocolate taste to it.
 If you’ve ever had Vietnamese ice coffee, this ice cream is reminiscent.
-That rich flavor just begged for something bright, so I paired it with a rosemary shortbread cookie.
+That rich flavor just begged for something bright, so I paired the coffee ice cream with rosemary shortbread.
 A new addiction is born!

 Coffee Ice Cream by David Lebovitz from Perfect Scoop: